ARM-software/open-iot-sdk/examples/ats-keyword/README.md

      * **Step 3: Choose an Instance Type** - Select one of the instance types from the list.
         * We recommend the **c5.large**.
         * **Important:** Charges accrue while the instance is running and to a lesser degree when stopped.
-        * Terminating the instance stops any charges from occurring.
+        * Terminating the instance stops nearly all charges from occurring.

      * **Step 4: Key pair (login)**
        * To ensure easy connection when using SSH from a local terminal, it is recommended to create a key pair at this time.